sethblack/black-seo-analyzer/INSTALL.md

 #### Manual Installation

-1. Download the latest Windows binary (.zip) from the [releases page](https://github.com/sethblack/black-seo-analyzer/releases).
+1. Download the latest Windows executable (`black-seo-analyzer.exe`) from the [releases page](https://github.com/sethblack/black-seo-analyzer/releases).

-2. Extract the ZIP file to a location of your choice (e.g., `C:\Program Files\black-seo-analyzer`).
+2. Place the downloaded `black-seo-analyzer.exe` file in a location of your choice (e.g., `C:\Program Files\black-seo-analyzer`).

-3. Add the binary location to your PATH:
+3. Add the directory containing the executable to your system's PATH environment variable:
    - Right-click on "This PC" or "My Computer" and select "Properties"
    - Click on "Advanced system settings"
    - Click on "Environment Variables"
    - Under "System variables", find and select "Path", then click "Edit"
-   - Click "New" and add the path to the directory containing the binary (e.g., `C:\Program Files\black-seo-analyzer`)
+   - Click "New" and add the path to the directory containing the executable (e.g., `C:\Program Files\black-seo-analyzer`)
    - Click "OK" on all dialogs to save the changes

-4. Open a new Command Prompt and verify the installation:
+4. Open a *new* Command Prompt (existing ones won't see the updated PATH) and verify the installation:

 ```cmd
 black-seo-analyzer --version